-For best network performance and coverage, the wireless set-up is what we recommend for Milo.
-If you are currently content with your existing router performance, you're in an excellent position to take advantage of the wireless Milo set-up, which gives you maximum coverage.
+For best network performance and coverage, wireless set-up is what we recommend for Milo.
+If you are currently content with your existing router's performance, you're in an excellent position to take advantage of the maximum coverage provided by Milo's wireless set-up configuration.

-The app will walk you through this set-up, or you can find instructions here.
+The Milo mobile app will help walk you through this set-up, or you can find instructions here.

-Setting up Milo wirelessly lets it take full advantage of your existing coverage by allowing the base to "stretch its legs" away from the router, expanding coverage well beyond its existing outer limits without amplifying signal in redundant, already-covered spots.
+Setting up Milo wirelessly via BaseLink gives it the opportunity to take full advantage of your existing coverage by allowing the base to "stretch its legs" away from the router.
+By not having the Milo Base connected via Ethernet cable, the Milo network can expand coverage well beyond its existing outer limits without amplifying signal in redundant, already-covered spots.
+However, some users may have Ethernet wired throughout their homes.
+If this is the case, feel free to connect your Milo Base unit wherever you have wired access!

-However you decide to set up Milo, it's super easy to change your mind at any time - when you rearrange Milo, it automatically re-optimizes and adjusts to stay up-and-running at peak performance.
+However you decide to set up Milo, you can change your mind at any time because switching configurations is super easy - when you rearrange Milo, it automatically re-optimizes and adjusts to stay up-and-running at peak performance.